CO Background Check: Colorado Records (Search Official Database)

 Although contacting the sheriff’s department directly is an option to request records, the easiest way is to fill out an online records request form which can be submitted electronically.

-Step 3: Complete Request and Wait for Results
+Step 3: Complete the Request and Wait for the Results

 Simply follow the onscreen prompts to complete the request form.
 This will involve the basic information for the documents such as what kind of records and the name of the individual involved.
 There is a small fee that varies depending on the request but will not exceed $10.